Aquila Memorial Library

 Cardinal Stafford Library

 The primary library resource for the faculty and students of the Augustine Institute is the Cardinal Stafford Library of St. John Vianney Seminary in Denver.
 Through the Institute’s cooperative agreement with the Seminary, students may apply for borrowing privileges, borrow books by U.S. mail and through interlibrary loan, and access the electronic databases to which the Stafford Library subscribes.
-To apply for a library card, students should proceed to this page.
+To apply for a library card, students must fill, print out and take this form (PDF) to the Cardinal Stafford Library in person.
 Moreover, students interested in researching through the electronic databases should review the Cardinal Stafford Library’s Research Guide.

 - The EBSCO Research Database is located at http://search.ebscohost.com.
 To log in, students will need to use AI’s Username and Password.